reckseba/2a5-api/README.md

 Open Source URL-Shortener with combined front- &amp; back-end parts based on React, Next.js, Typescript, TailwindCSS, Prisma, PostgreSQL &amp; Docker for local testing.

 ## The Idea
-URLs are long and do not get interpreted as a link very often.
-To keep link containing short messages short, a url-shortener is needed.
+Long URLs do not get interpreted as links very often.
+To keep short messages that contain links short, a url-shortener is needed.

 ## Reception
 You should not trust any web-service out there.
 Therefore you should not trust 2a5.de either.
 There is no way I, as the administrator of 2a5.de, can assure you, as a client, that the software, that my server is running, is what is published here.
 Whatever leaves your browser must be considered public.
 If you want nobody else to know, what links you are shortening: host your own instance.
 This tutorial teaches you how.